scrabbletank/farhome-rules/rulesdoc.md

 You learn a new language of your choosing.
 When making a translation check add 2 superior die to the roll.

 #### Quickened Spellcasting
-*Requires Proficiency with a spell type*
+*Requires proficiency with a spell type*

 Reduces the cost of spells by 1 AP.

 #### Enduring Concentration
 *Requires 2 Stamina*